 License and Certifications: Valid Oklahoma Driver’s License and satisfactory driving record.
 Must obtain an Oklahoma Commercial Driver’s License Class B within six (6) months of employment depending on class/testing availability.
 Must obtain an Oklahoma Commercial Driver’s license, Class A within twelve (12) months of employment.
 Ability to obtain Motor Vehicle Air Conditioning (MVAC) Certification under section 609 of the Clean Air Act within six (6) months of employment.
 Ability to obtain Master Mechanic and Emergency Vehicle Technician (EVT) Level I and II certifications within 24 months of employment.
 Master ASE Heavy Truck “T” Certifications required or the ability to obtain within 12 months of employment.
 Ability to maintain required ASE certifications to keep up with advancing technology.

 Knowledge: Operating principles and theories of emergency vehicles and fire apparatus including fire ladders, engines, pumps and transfer cases.
 Knowledge of heavy truck operation and repair principles, methodologies, and techniques.
 Basic welding.
 Procedures for installation and repair of parts.
 Emissions and inspection standards.
 Safety practices related to repair of equipment.

 Skills: Directing and reviewing the work of others.
 Educating employees to properly repair a piece of equipment; providing verbal instructions and physical demonstrations of heavy truck and fire equipment repairs and maintenance procedures and techniques.
 Reading and interpreting sketches, specifications, diagrams and instructions outlined in equipment repair manuals.
 Proficiently operating diagnostic scan tools.
 Rebuilding and replacing parts.
 Advanced computer skills.
 Maintaining accurate records.
 Diagnosing minor and major equipment malfunctions of gasoline and diesel equipment.
-Preparing accurate cost estimates for required services and/or repairs.
+Ability to prepare accurate cost estimates for required services and/or repairs, including parts.
 Operating various hand and power tools and work aids.
 Communicating with others using tact and diplomacy.